nickynault/MosaicMeMedia/README.md

 ## Features
 - Zipped file upload via .rar, .7z, and .zip.
--Images can be .jpg, .jpeg, .png, .bmp, .gif, .tiff, and .webp.
+- Images can be .jpg, .jpeg, .png, .bmp, .gif, .tiff, and .webp.
--Mosaics can be limitlessly generated.
+- Mosaics can be limitlessly generated.
--Download your mosaics.
+- Download your mosaics.